 Why program?
 None of the built-in schedules have hold times on any segments (these are a must for defect-free glazes).
 None of them have controlled cools (a must for enhancing the effects of reactive glazes that must develop crystallization or variegation and getting brilliant ultra gloss surfaces).
 Tap the blue edit button to edit a program, then tap a column of any segment to edit its value.
 Tap a segment number to delete or duplicate it.
 Google "bartlett genesis controller" for short videos on creating and editing a schedule.

 A test kiln with firing controller: A necessity.

 Every potter should have one of these.
 This one has a separate electronic controller, newer ones have it built-in.
 Start with one of these and then graduate to having a large, second kiln.
 Ongoing testing is the key to constant development of product and quality.

 So many glazes appear as they do because of the firing schedule (especially the cooling curve).
 Imagine getting an awesome result out of a kiln and not knowing (or being able to replicate) the exact firing schedule that produced it.
 This device reads and records the temperature once per minute.
-It is a Raspberry Pi computer with camera, Wifi and custom software we made.
+It is a Raspberry Pi computer with camera, Wifi and custom software I am developing.
 It costs about $100 (with the Lego case and GoPro compatible gooseneck mount).
-Because the device is a full-power Linux web server I can login, see the list of schedules, and download any into my Insight-live.com account.
+Because the device is a full-power Linux web server I can login, will be able to see the list of schedules and download any into my Insight-live.com account.
 And then I can link that firing it to photos of glaze test results!

 Out Bound Links